Polytoria/Docs/docs/tutorials/basic-building/the-creator.md

     Currently the following known bugs exist:

+    - Creator Application
+    	- Scrolling when focused but outside of window causes camera to zoom.
+    	- Undoing does not re-spawn objects properly.

 	- Properties Panel
 		- The properties panel does not update until you de-select and re-select an object.
+		- Undoing does not update properties until after update

 	- Explorer